We can use Gmail SMTP to manage our outgoing emails and receive them in our inbox when properly configured with the Postfix program.

 For example, I will be changing the full name of root user to ‘restoreBin Demo,’ hence my command line will be:

 sudo chfn -f "restoreBin Demo" root

-That’s it, the Full Name or Display Name of the user has changed successfully.
+That’s it; the user’s Full Name or Display Name has changed successfully.

 Resend Test Mail

-You’ve made the changes to Hostname as well as Display Name of the root Ubuntu user.
-Now try sending email again to check if the changes are applied using the same command.
+You’ve made the changes to Hostname and Display Name of the root Ubuntu user.
+Try sending an email again to check if the changes are applied using the same command.

 echo "Test Postfix Gmail SMTP Relay post modification via https://wpaq.com/?p=5809" | mail -s "Postfix Gmail SMTP Relay 2" firstname.lastname@example.org